-This requirement often causes confusion.
-Trustees are often genuinely concerned about the cost of professional advice which they may feel is not necessary.
+This requirement can cause confusion.
+Trustees might be genuinely concerned about the cost of professional advice which they may feel is not necessary.
 Buyers, who may not be familiar with the legal requirements for charities, may misinterpret the trustees’ motives as being over-cautious, an attempt to delay matters or just to get more money out of the transaction.

 This article aims to dispel some myths about the procedure and to clarify some key points.